20 essential Windows keyboard shortcuts that will make you forget your mouse

 - The Task Manager is your portal to everything running on your Windows system, from open programs to background processes.
 This shortcut will call up the Task Manager, no matter what application you’re using.

 - This shortcut has changed a bit since Microsoft deemphasized its virtual assistant, Cortana.
-If you have a Windows 10 computer, this puts Cortana in listening mode, but you must activate it before you can give it a whirl.
+On Windows 11, Win+C opens Microsoft Teams chat.
+But if you have a Windows 10 computer, this puts Cortana in listening mode as long as you’ve activated this ability.
 To do so, open Cortana from the taskbar search box, click the cog icon, and turn on the keyboard shortcut.
 Once you’ve enabled the shortcut, hit Win+C whenever you want to talk to the digital assistant.
 You can do this instead of, or in addition to, saying, “Hey Cortana.”
-On Windows 11, though, Win+C opens Microsoft Teams chat.

 Win+Ctrl+D: Add a new virtual desktop